 The best time to visit Italy is in the spring and early summer months, from March through June when the weather is ideal for outdoor activities, and the crowds disperse.
 September through early November are also excellent months for a visit.

 Your travel goals, preferences, who you are traveling with, and what you would like to see and do will also affect the best time for your visit.
-You may wish to plan a skiing vacation on the powdery slopes of the Dolomites with your family or bask on a pristine Sicilian Beach with your loved one.
+You may wish to plan a skiing vacation on the powdery slopes of the Dolomites with your family or bask on a pristine Sicilian beach with your loved one.

 Travelers can immerse themselves in the culinary culture, heritage, and gorgeous scenery year-round, with wine tasting, Roman ruin exploration, and coastal sightseeing always available for your vacation.